arrow_backBack to homemenu_bookDocumentation

 WhatsApp Flows

 A Flow should not end as an isolated form response.
-Submission should lead into routing, assignment, tagging, case creation, billing steps, or another defined business outcome.
-This is what turns Flows into operational infrastructure rather than interactive decoration.
+The submission should connect to assignment, tagging, case creation, billing steps, or another defined business action.
+That is what turns a Flow from interactive decoration into a piece of the operations stack.

 Documentation